 Old landfills aren’t dead spaces anymore.
 They are getting a serious makeover in public parks and wildlife habitats.

 1. Community Parks

 One of the most popular ways to transform old landfills is to convert them into a public park.
 Landfill parks go back to 1916 when the old Rainier Dump in Seattle was turned into the Rainier Playfield, a public sports facility.

-Now, there are more than a thousand parks sitting on old trash sites across the world.
+More than a thousand parks are sitting on old trash sites worldwide.
 From green spaces to golf courses to skate parks – the possibilities are endless.
-Some of the famous names include Washington Park Arboretum; Pulau Semakau Eco-Park, Singapore; Chambers Gully Reserve, Australia; Red Rock Canyon Open Space, Colorado.
+Some famous names include Washington Park Arboretum, Pulau Semakau Eco-Park, Singapore; Chambers Gully Reserve, Australia; and Red Rock Canyon Open Space, Colorado.

 2. Landfill Energy Projects

-Many countries have their solar panel fields installed on old landfills.
+Many countries have their solar panel fields installed in old landfills.
 One such example is the one installed by Public Service Electric and Gas Co, New Jersey.